Meet the Federation Staff

 Kristen Whitney Daniels | Associate Director

 Kristen Whitney Daniels (she/her) joined the Federation in May 2018, where she focuses on communications and justice actions for the Federation.
 Kristen also works for the Congregations of St. Joseph UN-NGO in New York City, focusing on communications.

 Prior to working at the Federation, she worked as a freelance reporter, featured in National Catholic Reporter, Global Sisters Report, and U.S. Catholic Magazine.
 She was the 2016-2017 Bertelsen Editorial Intern for National Catholic Reporter, where she cultivated her reporting on the death penalty.
 In 2018, she won first place at the Catholic Press Awards for pro-life reporting on the death penalty and second place for best personality profile for her feature on Sister of St. Joseph Helen Prejean.

-Kristen first came across the Sisters of St. Joseph after participating in the St. Joseph Worker-Los Angeles program in 2013-2014.
+Kristen first encountered the Sisters of St. Joseph after participating in the St. Joseph Worker-Los Angeles program in 2013-2014.
 There she worked at St. Joseph Center in Venice, California in their food pantry for low-income families and individuals.
 After her service year, she was hired at St. Joseph Center as a case manager for seniors experiencing homelessness.

 Kristen is also a fierce healthcare advocate.
 She is an advocate with T1International, a group that advocates for affordable and equitable access to insulin and diabetes related supplies.
 She serves as co-chair of T1International’s Federal Working Group.
 Her testimonies have been featured on the U.S. Senate floor.
 In 2020, she attended the Presidential State of the Union as a guest of U.S. Representative Rosa DeLauro.
-As part of her work, she was invited to participate in the World Health Organization’s Informal Consultation with People Living With Diabetes in preparation for the launch of the Global Diabetes Compact in April 2021.
-She has been featured in and/or written for: BBC, Berlingske, CBS Evening News, Financial Times, NPR’s “All Things Considered,” SELF Magazine, WNPR, Hartford Courant, the Lisa Wexler Show, Connecticut Post, and more.
+She has been featured in and/or written for: BBC, Berlingske, CBS Evening News, Financial Times, NPR’s “All Things Considered,” SELF Magazine, Teen Vogue, and more. he is also an author on the report “A WHO key informant language survey of people with lived experiences of diabetes: Media misconceptions, values-based messaging, stigma, framings and communications considerations,” for the World Health Organization.
 Kristen is a proud graduate of Quinnipiac University, with a B.A. in psychology and political science.